 - a National Institute on Drug Abuse-funded study on community health, crime and safety

 - an analysis of federal probation officer-offender interactions and offender recidivism trends for the U.S. Probation and Pretrial Service

 - a Bureau of Justice Assistance's Byrne Criminal Justice Innovation Program grant to conduct a crime prevention and revitalization project in the McElderry Park neighborhood of East Baltimore in collaboration with the Baltimore Neighborhood Indicators Alliance, the Jacob France Institute and the Baltimore city Mayor's Office on Criminal Justice.

-Students also have the opportunity to attend the Roper Victim Assistance Academy, a training academy recognized by the U.S. Department of Justice, Office for Victims of Crime for its success in training criminal justice professionals and service providers to interact more effectively with victims of crime.
+Students also have the opportunity to attend the Roper Victim Assistance Academy of Maryland, a training academy recognized by the U.S. Department of Justice, Office for Victims of Crime for its success in training criminal justice professionals and service providers to interact more effectively with victims of crime.

 Your fellow students will be a lively mix of criminal justice professionals, community program administrators and service providers, researchers and advocates.
 Their shared knowledge and aspirations can help propel you to achieve your own goals in this dynamic and challenging field.